emmalynnnn/access-caption-check/docs/notes.md

 * I wonder if I also need to filter resolving the promises
 * Tried to fix that too and still only got 75 videos
 * It seems to be doing a little better- but still not consistently good :(

+### 6.5.23
+* Tried to follow this instructions [here](https://stackoverflow.com/questions/53340878/econnreset-in-express-js-node-js-with-multiple-requests) to fix ECONNRESET but they didn't work
+*

 ## TODO
 * ECONNRESET